solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 3. Since supply and/or demand for those items is so small, prices tend to fluctuate a lot.
 Unfortunately, a slight change in input material or product price can easily make these recipes go from `+3 bil/H` to `-3 bil/H` -> **Problem 3: Price fluctuations and razor-thin margins**

 Niche market processing means researching recipes on your own and dealing with the inherent difficulties of these recipes:
-- Dealing with problem 1: Expand your profit avenues by crafting and selling multiple items at once to not oversupply the market.
+- Dealing with problem 1: Expand your profit avenues by crafting and selling multiple items at once not to oversupply the market.
 - Dealing with problem 2: You can address supply problems by pre-ordering items or crafting/gathering them yourself.
-- Dealing with problem 3: Forming product chains can be a good way to stabilize margins, for example turning metal solvent into pure crystal, where the saved tax on the metal solvent can be the difference between turning a profit on the craft or not.
+- Dealing with problem 3: Forming product chains can be a good way to stabilize margins, for example turning metal solvent into pure crystals, where the saved tax on the metal solvent can be the difference between turning a profit on the craft or not.

 I hope this outlines why niche market processing is a lot more difficult to get into than processing for the common markets.
 To get into niche market processing, you'll be spending initial time on research and then time each day checking prices and listing/re-listing items.
 The return on the time spent processing and managing your sales can far exceed what you could make through other activities.
 But I personally find it quite stressful.

-That's why I tend to look at niche market processing not as `profit per hour` but `profit per headache`.
+That's why I like to look at niche market processing not as `profit per hour` but `profit per headache`.
 Make of that what you will :)

 # Other

 ## 19. Help, I can't equip a processing stone on my season character D:

-Season characters cannot equip any gear that gives mastery, processing stones inclued.
-We can only hope that PA fixes ths in the future.
+Season characters can't equip any gear that gives mastery, processing stones included.
+We can only hope that PA implements a solution for this in a future patch.

 ## 20. How do I increase my weight for processing?